Smoke Billows From Russian Consulate Chimney In San Francisco

 The U.S. is also ordering the closure of annexes in Washington and New York, the latest in a series of escalating tensions between the U.S. and Russia.

-The move is seen as retaliation after the Russian Foreign Ministry ordered the U.S. to cut its diplomatic staff in Russia by nearly half.
+The move is seen as retaliation after the Russian Foreign Ministry ordered the U.S. to cut its diplomatic staff in Russia by nearly half, which was in response to new U.S. sanctions against Russia over its meddling in the 2016 presidential election.

 The heavy smoke from the multi-story building in San Francisco comes on a day when Bay Area air quality officials have declared a Spare the Air Day because of poor air quality and triple digit temperatures.